rfivet/rfivet.github.io/stm32bringup/24_stm32flash.md

 ## Regression Testing

-As my board has been already flashed on Windows, I can perform a simple regression test.
+As my board has been already flashed using STM32 Cube Programmer, I can perform a simple regression test.

-- Read the content of the chipset memory as flashed with the Windows application.
+- Read the content of the chipset memory as prviously flashed.

 - Flash the same executable using Linux version of stm32flash.